Poikilos/outputinspector/README.md

 warning to jump (using Kate or Geany line,col jump feature) to the file and line of code having the issue (see Usage below).

+## Features
+* Jumps to source line if you double-click error
+* Color codes lines in your output (red: error; orange: warning; yellow: issue in installed library used [if in site-packages]; black: formatting marks; gray: unrecognized information)
+  * Detects flags in your output: "Warning"
+* Detects flags in files cited by your output: `TODO` or `FIXME` in inline comments
+  * inline comment mark is determined from file extension: py, pyw, sh, c, h, cpp, hpp, js, java, php, bat, command

 ## Formats
 So far, compilers/linters with the following output format is readable as input